kopepod/TEC_ITESM/TC3005B/Sockets/ReadMe.md

-# Conecting server - client via sockets
+# Conecting client-server via sockets

 This code shows how connect two entities by sockets.
 Open two terminals, one for the **Client** ant the other for the **Server**